 Stovetop instructions

-- Bring to simmer (edges will beging bubbling), put the lid on and turn stove down to low.
-Cook for 10 minutes - do not lift lid!Pro tip: The lid ensures that the liquid doesn't evaporate but eventually gets absorbed by the grains.
+- Bring to simmer (edges will begin bubbling), put the lid on and turn stove down to low.
+Cook for 10 minutes - do not lift the lid.

 Instant pot instructions

 - Press Instant Pot to saute mode.
 When hot, add 4 tablespoons butter and let melt.
-Stir in chopped garlic, cook, stirring occasionally for to 2 minutes.
-Tip: Cook garlic until it turns pale golden but not any darker.
+Stir in chopped garlic, cook, stirring occasionally for 2 minutes.

 - Add rice cook, stirring constantly for 1 minute to toast rice.
 Press cancel, stir in 1 cup stock, shrimp, salt, pepper and red pepper flakes.
 Close Instant pot, lock lid and set valve to sealing,